IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 ```

 Click on `admin` tab to issue **new ids** to the participants and add the ids to the wallet.
-Please following the instructions as shown in the images below:
+Please follow the instructions as shown in the images below:

 ![Admin Tab](images/admintab.png)